 After the signing ceremony, both sides conducted in-depth exchanges on the cultivation techniques of edible and medicinal fungi, the breeding and cultivation of functional rice, the innovation of specialty maize germplasm, the breeding of new varieties and the processing of agri-products.
 The preliminary cooperation intentions were reached in the fields of biomedical technology, ecological agriculture, morel cultivation, drought/salt-tolerant rice, rapeseed and corn varieties.

 The delegation also visited the Agri-products Fresh-keeping Processing Center of the Crop Breeding and Cultivation Research Institute, the Laboratory of Edible Fungi and the National Engineering Research Center of Edible Fungi.
-After the visit, Prof. Muhammad Ashraf expressed the hope to further establish an efficient exchange mechanism for excellent talents of agricultural research between China and Pakistan under the framework of the “Belt and Road” initiative.
+After the visit, Prof. Muhammad Ashraf expressed the hope of further establishment of an efficient exchange mechanism for excellent talents between China and Pakistan under the framework of the “Belt and Road” initiative.